 Sekar Writes

-A Collection of Nonfiction Books Review and Personal Notes
+A Collection of (Mostly Nonfiction) Books Review and Personal Notes

 Welcome!

 Take a look around my blog, where I bring you book reviews filled with knowledges and favorite quotes.
-Alongside my literary explorations, I share personal stories and side projects featuring health insights and intriguing data analysis.
+Alongside my literary explorations, I share personal stories and some side projects.

 Check out my nonfiction book reviews, featuring thoughts, summaries, and favorite quotes.